 \section{Introduction}

-In many data science applications, data appears in the form of large-scale graphs.
+\IEEEPARstart{I}{n} many data science applications, data appears in the form of large-scale graphs.
 For example, in social networks, vertices represent users and an edge between vertices represents friendship; in the World Wide Web, vertices are websites and edges indicate the hyperlinks from one site to the other; in biological systems, vertices can be proteins and edges illustrate protein-to-protein interaction.
 Such graphs may contain billions of vertices.
 In addition, edges tend to be correlated with each other since, for example, two people sharing many common friends are likely to be friends as well.
 How to efficiently compress such large-scale structural information to reduce the I/O and communication costs in storing and transmitting such data is a persisting challenge in the era of big data.

-The literature on graph compression is vast.
-Existing compression schemes follow various different methodologies.
+The problem of graph compression has been studied in different communities, following various different methodologies.
 Several methods exploited combinatorial properties such as cliques and cuts in the graph~\cite{Rossi--Zhou2018,Lim--Kang--Faloutsos2014}.
-Many works targeted at domain-specific graphs such as web graphs~\cite{Boldi--Vigna2004}, biology networks~\cite{Conway--Thomas--Bromage--Andrew2011,Hayashida--Akutsu2010}, and social network graphs~\cite{Chierichetti--Kumar--Lattanzi--Mitzenmacher--Panconesi--Raghavan2009}.
-Various representations of graphs were proposed, such as the text-based method, where the neighbor list of each vertex is treated as a ``word''~\cite{Navarro2007,Sadakane2003}, and the $k^2$-tree method, where the adjacency matrix is recursively partitioned into $k^2$ equal-size submatrices~\cite{Brisaboa--Ladra--Navarro2009}. \emph{Succinct} graph representations that enable certain types of fast computation, such as adjacency query or vertex degree query, were also widely studied~\cite{Farzan--Munro2013}.
-While most compression schemes are for labeled graphs, there are also works considering lossless compression of unlabeled graphs~\cite{Turan1984,Naor1990,Choi--Szpankowski2012}, graphs with marks on its edges and vertices~\cite{Delgosha--Anatharam2017,Delgosha--Anatharam2019, Delgosha--Anatharam2020}, or (correlated) data on the graph~\cite{Abbe16,Asadi--Abbe--Verdu2017}.
-We refer the readers to~\cite{Besta--Hoefler2018} for an exhaustive survey on lossless graph compression and space-efficient graph representations.
+Many works targeted at domain-specific graphs such as web graphs~\cite{Boldi--Vigna2004}, biological networks~\cite{Conway--Thomas--Bromage--Andrew2011,Hayashida--Akutsu2010}, and social networks~\cite{Chierichetti--Kumar--Lattanzi--Mitzenmacher--Panconesi--Raghavan2009}.
+Various representations of graphs were proposed, such as the text-based method, where the neighbour list of each vertex is treated as a ``word''~\cite{Navarro2007,Sadakane2003}, and the $k^2$-tree method, where the adjacency matrix is recursively partitioned into $k^2$ equal-size submatrices~\cite{Brisaboa--Ladra--Navarro2009}. \emph{Succinct} graph representations that enable certain types of fast computation, such as adjacency query or vertex degree query, were also widely studied~\cite{Farzan--Munro2013}.
+We refer the readers to~\cite{Besta--Hoefler2018} for a survey on lossless graph compression and space-efficient graph representations.